Art has filled my childhood with learning, connection, and purpose.

 The stone wall that lines my grandmother's rocky driveway in West Tisbury, MA.
-Martha's Vineyard is a place where I have loved to draw and paint my whole life.
+Martha's Vineyard is a place where I have loved to draw and paint throughout my life.
 The natural beauty is everywhere.

 I loved working with a thin black pen on text for this piece.
 The movement and frequency of the ink lines create depth and perspective.